lablup/backend.ai/docs/user-api/exec-stream.rst

 Ping
 ^^^^

-Use this to keep the kernel alive (preventing it from auto-terminated by idle timeouts) by sending pings periodically while the user-side browser is open.
+Use this to keep the session alive (preventing it from auto-terminated by idle timeouts) by sending pings periodically while the user-side browser is open.

 .. code-block:: json